 Christine has the privilege of sharing her home with a much loved cat, Vivian.
-In her spare time, Christine loves to travel, especially to New Orleans, Gettysburg and US National Parks (Yellowstone, Grand Canyon).
-She loves history and volunteers yearly at Gettysburg National Military Park.
+In her spare time, she loves to travel, especially to New Orleans, Gettysburg and US National Parks (Yellowstone, Grand Canyon).
+She loves history, and she volunteers yearly at Gettysburg National Military Park.
 She also enjoys scrapbooking, reading, and hiking.
-In July she completed her first 5K race!

 Laura began working with animals at a pet shop in Erie PA in 1983.
 She loved being around animals very much, and in 1984 she began work as a veterinary assistant at Monroe Vet.
 She gained over 20 years of experience before joining the River Raisin crew in February of 2008.
-She has special interest as a surgery and anesthesia assistant.
+She has a special interest as a surgery and anesthesia assistant.
 Laura’s personal pets include three rescued dogs.

 Aimee began at River Raisin in 2010 as a volunteer.
-She is attending Stautzenberger College, working on a degree to become a Licensed Veterinary Technician.
-Her favorite part of working at the clinic is seeing the animals get better and working one on one with the other staff members.
+She graduated from Stautzenberger College’s Veterinary Technician program in 2013.
+Her favorite part of working at the clinic is seeing the animals get better.

 Stacy has been in the animal care field for several years, first working at a boarding kennel, and later as a veterinary assistant at another clinic.
 She joined the River Raisin team in 2006 as a veterinary assistant and receptionist.
 She has a passion for caring for animals, and her favorite part of the job is to see sick pets get well again.

-Stacy and her husband Eric have three furry children—Luckee, a lab/beagle, Colt, a yellow lab and Tysin, a black lab.
-Stacy is also active in showing cattle and owns three beef cows, Bella, Delilah and Ivory.
+Stacy and her husband Eric have three furry children—Grayson, a rescued silver lab, Colt, a yellow lab, and Tysin, a black lab.
+Stacy is also active in showing cattle.
 Her love of animals extends even to the water, and she has a pond full of fish and frogs.